pikepdf/pikepdf/docs/references/contributing.md

 We don't like the traditional C++ .cpp/.h separation that results in a lot of repetition.
 Headers that are included by only one .cpp can contain a complete class, and get the `-inl.h` suffix, unless multiple inclusion is required.
+Where possible, combined the C++ interface and implementation in a single .cpp or `-inl.h` file.
+For classes that actually provide an interface used by multiple translation units, a full header is necessary.

 Use RAII.
 Avoid naked pointers.
 Use the STL, use `std::string` instead of `char *`.
 Use `#pragma once` as a header guard rather than silly `#ifdef`; they have been around for 25 years.

+## Adding C++ code

+Where possible, we implement features in Python, unless qpdf provides them.

 ## Tests